Profoto B10 Plus – A quick comparison

 This is a significant difference between the two flashes, as the B10 Plus allows for 7/10 more power than the B1X at the full strobe output.
-Let me repeat, the B10 Plus allows for 70% more strobe power than the B1X at a max energy of 500Ws.
+Let me repeat, the B10 Plus allows for almost a full stop more strobe power than the B1X at a max energy of 500Ws.

 One would ask, are they just going to discontinue the larger head?
 We don’t think so.
 There are two features that stand out for the B1X today.
 The first one is its rigidity.
 In the fine type you can read the following about the B10’s (max RFI size are 3×4″, Octa 4′, and 1×4′).
 So it you want to shoot the 5′ Octabank, or a 4×6 softbox, then the B1X is for you.
 Secondly, the max pops at full power are double in the B1X.
 That is until the B10 Plus X batteries are introduced…..

 Importantly, Profoto is now shipping to its dealers before it announces its products.
 Hence, both the single heads and Duo kits are stock and shippable today.
 Just give your CI representative a call and secure yours today.
 877.217.9870

 For More Resources